IndranilSaha09/neocortexapi/source/MySEProject/readme.md

 Predicts input values by computing distances from sequences in multiple models.
 It selects the best classification based on distances and specified criteria.

+### `LeastValue` Method
+Finds the smallest difference between a single value and a sequence of values.

+### `GetDistanceTable` Method
+Generates a dictionary mapping the unclassified sequence index to the shortest distance between classified and unclassified sequences.

+### `ComputeCosineSimilarity` Method
+Calculates the cosine similarity between two sets (classified and unclassified).

+### `GetDistanceTableforCosine` Method
+Computes the cosine similarity between a classified sequence and an unclassified sequence and generates a distance table.

+### `SelectBestClassification` Method
+Selects the best classification results based on similarity scores and weighted votes.

-### ClearState Method
+### `GetPredictedInputValues` Method

-Clears the stored models, allowing for a clean slate to update new models.
+Predicts input values using K-nearest neighbors (KNN) distances and similarity scores.

-### PredictWithSoftmax Method
+### `PredictWithSoftmax` Method

-Predicts classifications using KNN distances and Softmax normalization for probabilities.
-It applies Softmax to distances, converting them into probabilities for classification.
+Predicts classification using K-nearest neighbors distances and applies Softmax normalization for probabilities.

-### ComputeCosineSimilarity Method

-Calculates cosine similarity between two sets of sequences, providing a measure of similarity between them.

-### Softmax Method
+### `Softmax` Method

-Normalizes weights into probabilities using the Softmax function, ensuring a proper probability distribution across classifications.
+Normalizes weights into probabilities across classes using the Softmax function.

-### CalculateSoftmaxWeights Method
+### `CalculateSoftmaxWeights` Method

-Computes Softmax-like weights based on distances for classification.
-It employs Softmax to derive normalized weights associated with different classifications.
+Computes Softmax-like weights based on distances and classifies them.

-This README outlines the core functionalities of the K-nearest neighbors (KNN) algorithm, particularly focusing on the methods for learning, prediction, and clearing state.
-Additionally, it highlights two different approaches - a Simple Weightage Algorithm and a SoftMax Algorithm - each with their suitable measure metrics.

 ## Getting Started: